Guille-NP/guille-np/README.md

 ### Software Engineer | Embedded Systems | Computer Vision & Deep Learning applications
 <hr>

-Currently developing AI-powered healthcare devices 👨‍⚕️👩‍⚕️🏥.
+Currently developing embedded software for the assessment of human exposure to electromagnetic fields

 * 📌  I'm based in Barcelona
-* 👨‍💻 Working in the development of medical technology
+* 👨‍💻 Working in the development of EMF measurement instrumentation
-* 🏎️  Firmware development in STM32, PIC32, TI (C2000, Tiva-C) and Arduino
+* 🏎️  Firmware development in STM32, PIC32, TI (C2000, Tiva-C), Silicon Labs and Arduino
 * 🚀  Computer vision and deep learning based applications development for Jetson Nano and Raspberry Pi
 * 🤖  I love tinkering with robotics projects using ROS and Gazebo
 * 🦀  Learning Rust